Why China-Taiwan Relations Are So Tense

 Is Taiwan part of China?

-Beijing claims that Taiwan is bound by an understanding known as the 1992 Consensus, which was reached between representatives of the Chinese Communist Party (CCP) and the Kuomintang (KMT) party that then ruled Taiwan.
+Beijing argues that productive cross-strait relations can only occur under a “One China” framework, which has taken form under the 1992 Consensus, an understanding reached by the two sides of the Taiwan Strait.
 However, the two sides don’t agree on the content of this so-called consensus, and it was never intended to address the question of Taiwan’s legal status.
 For the PRC, as Chinese President Xi Jinping has stated, the 1992 Consensus reflects an agreement that “the two sides of the strait belong to one China and would work together to seek national reunification.”
-For the KMT, it means “one China, different interpretations,” with the ROC standing as the “one China.”
+For the KMT, it means “one China, different interpretations” with the ROC standing as the “one China.”
+The KMT opposes Taiwan’s independence and has consistently called for closer ties with Beijing.
+But in the face of recent election losses and public polling showing the unpopularity of the 1992 Consensus, KMT leaders have discussed whether to adopt a new platform on cross-strait relations.

 More From Our Experts